articles

 Author

-Ghost Festival (鬼节) falls on the 15th day of the 7th month of the lunar calendar.
-It is said that on this day, the doors between the human and the spirit world are wide open.
-Chinese folklore, Taoism, Buddhism, and even Confucianism have notions of ghosts.
+The Ghost Festival (鬼节) falls on the 15th day of the 7th month of the lunar calendar.
+It is said that on this day, the doors between the human and spirit worlds are wide open.
+Chinese folklore, Taoism, Buddhism, and even Confucianism have concepts of ghosts.

-This year, Ghost Festival was on August, 10th, in the Gregorian calendar.
+This year, the Ghost Festival was on August 10th in the Gregorian calendar.
 According to Chinese tradition, it’s best to stay at home after nightfall on the day of the Ghost Festival.
-The reasoning is that the ghosts of your ancestors and beloved ones might want to visit you on that day.
+The belief is that the ghosts of your ancestors and loved ones might want to visit you that evening.

-Going out after nightfall isn’t the only thing that is forbidden on the day of Ghost Festival.
-It is said that on the 15th day of the 7th lunar month, many ghosts will be roaming the streets and you probably don’t want to give them a chance to take possession of your body.
+Going out after nightfall isn’t the only thing forbidden on the day of the Ghost Festival.
+It is said that on the 15th day of the 7th lunar month, many ghosts roam the streets, and you probably don’t want to risk giving them a chance to take possession of your body.

-If you want to make sure that the ghosts can go back to the spirit world without causing any harm, there are some other rules you have to adhere to, according to the Chinese:
+To ensure that the ghosts can return to the spirit world without causing harm, there are some rules to follow, according to Chinese tradition:

-– You can’t pick up money you find on the street
+– Don’t pick up money you find on the street.

-– You shouldn’t call out a person’s name after nightfall (if you are still outside after nightfall)
+– Avoid calling out a person’s name after nightfall (if you are still outside).

-– You cannot call someone at midnight, or you might be talking to a ghost
+– Don’t call someone at midnight—you might end up talking to a ghost.

-– You cannot look in the mirror at midnight, or you might see a ghost in the mirror talking back to you
+– Don’t look in the mirror at midnight—you might see a ghost in the reflection talking back to you.

-There are many more rules of what you cannot do on this day, some of these rules vary from region to region.
+There are many more rules about what you shouldn’t do on this day, and some of them vary from region to region.

-Have you ever heard of Chinese Ghost Festival?
+Have you ever heard of the Chinese Ghost Festival?

 Follow me on: